skywalkgame/blog-post/content/docs/spring24/01_/_index.md

  The authors argue that the current trend of pushing towards bigger edit batch sizes for scaling model editing may have limitations.
 Instead, they propose that future research should focus on methods that combine both batched and sequential editing to optimize performance while minimizing model degradation.
 Also, future work was proposed for experiments on multi-layer intervention for edits, as well as experiments against other popular models and algorithms, including methods that are hyper-network based.

-**Provide your own perspectives and discussions, and propose a future research direction**.
+### Discussions, and research direction proposal from post writers

 - The paper empirically analyzes the performance of model editing based on batch size.
 It would be more beneficial for model editing research if the theoretical reasons behind the overall metrics decreasing as batch size increases are elucidated, rather than just empirically.

 - While the work presents a hybrid format combining sequential editing and batch editing, it lacks in-depth analysis of the strengths and weaknesses of both approaches.
 Additionally, it is important to ensure that the individual characteristics of techniques such as ROME, MEMIT, and EMMET are appropriately integrated into editing optimization.

 - Analyzing the reasons behind the improvement in performance when layers are edited later in the network (NS) and the improvement when batch size is increased (PS) could help in identifying the optimal point for multi-layer editing